How Do Mortgage Brokers Help?

 Now is the Time to Get Aggressive

-General Tim Hill, MBA 12 Jan
+General 12 Jan

 The great majority of us are in mortgage contracts that contain a prepayment privilege of some sort.
 “Privilege” being the key word here.
 Not all mortgage contracts contain such privileges, but that’s a story for another day.